pyranges/pyranges_1.x/docs/how_to_overlap.rst

 Find the closest interval: nearest_ranges
 -----------------------------------------

-Method :func:`nearest_ranges <pyranges.PyRanges.nearest_ranges>` allows to find the closest interval in other for each interval in self:
+Method :func:`nearest_ranges <pyranges1.PyRanges.nearest_ranges>` allows to find the closest interval in other for each interval in self:

   >>> a.nearest_ranges(b)